Aleksandar Luković: International career

 He made his international debut against Poland on 15 August 2005.
 He played a part during 2010 World Cup qualifying and mostly partnered Nemanja Vidić in central defense as Aleksandar Kolarov was preferred at left back.

 In June 2010, he was selected in Serbia's squad for the 2010 FIFA World Cup, where he appeared in group stage matches against Ghana and Australia.
 He was sent off in Serbia's opening match against Ghana on 13 June 2010.

 In March 2011, two weeks before a crucial Euro 2012 qualifier against Northern Ireland, Luković surprised everyone by deciding to retire from the national team at the age of 28, choosing to focus on his club Zenit.
 On the same occasion, his teammate Danko Lazović also made the same announcement.
+He earned a total of 27 caps (no goals).